scotws/crude65816/README.md

 Forth.
 In fact, the Crude Emulator relies on modern hardware to work and just assumes we have enough RAM and a fast processor for everything.

-See `MANUAL.txt` for further information.
+See `docs/MANUAL.txt` for further information.

 ### DEVELOPMENT